cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

 - SSL: true or false, default - false
 - WriterPoolSize: max thread pool size for writing events to the stream , default - 10
-- Version: CDAP instance version - used as a part of the base URI, default - 'v2'
+- Version: CDAP instance version, used as a part of the base URI, default - 'v2'
 - AuthToken: If SSL is enabled, need to specify to authenticate client requests, default - null
 - APIKey: If SSL is enabled, need to specify to authenticate client requests, default - null